AlexRmlt/ethicbot-rasa/data/nlu.md

 - Ok
 - Okay
 - /affirm
+- yes

 ## intent:consequence
+- If people find out he murdered her the consequences would be severe.
+- If he makes it look like she died on natural causes it wouldn't have any consequences at all for him.
+- If he doesn't kill her, it only has an impact on [the children](stakeholder).
+- If he decides to kill her it would have an impact on both [Burgl](name) and [the children](stakeholder) he wants to help with the money.
 - [Christian](name) will suffer, too
 - [Yves](name) will be dead
 - [Peter](name) will feel bad